Driver installation on the Remote

 - Environment variables for the Websocket integration-API server:

-: network interface to bind to.UC_INTEGRATION_HTTP_PORT
+UC_INTEGRATION_INTERFACE: network interface to bind to.UC_INTEGRATION_HTTP_PORT: port number.

 - The working directory is set to the binary directory.